abeasock/Reproducible_Research-Coursera/README.md

 **Johns Hopkins University on Coursera**
 **December 2015**

-This course featured two projects.
-My projects can be viewed in the the folders "Peer Assignment 1" and "Peer Assignment 2."
+My two projects for this course can be viewed in the the folders "Peer Assignment 1" and "Peer Assignment 2" located in this folder.

 ---------------------------------------------------------------------------------------------------------------------------------------